 About

-Science found me after I’d finished my degree in Fine Art.
-My collection of Cell Paintings left me wondering what those brightly-coloured histology images were.
+Science found me after my degree in Fine Art.
+My collection of Cell Paintings left me wondering what those brightly-coloured microscopy images were.

 I had always been in awe of the delicacy and intricacy of biology, so when I left art school I took a job on an insect farm.
 Here I experienced the joy of working alongside crickets, locusts, mealworms and all manner of reptiles.
 I took extra science A-levels in evening classes, and before long I was studying for my undergraduate degree in Molecular Cell Biology at UCL.